MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionInsight.md

 ## SYNOPSIS
 Insights are recommendations to reviewers on whether to approve or deny a decision.
 There can be multiple insights associated with an accessReviewInstanceDecisionItem.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionInsight](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceAccessReviewDefinitionInstanceStageDecisionInsight?view=graph-powershell-1.0)

 ## SYNTAX